waleeda/TheMet/Examples/ArtHistoryExplorer/README.md

 ## How it works
 - Uses the `ArtDataService` to fetch highlighted works and search results from both museums.
+- Suggests search terms from The Met's autocomplete endpoint as you type and recommends related works after each search.
 - Builds a chronological timeline of artworks, then derives short lessons (e.g., Renaissance or Modernism) from the loaded items.
 - Provides a single search surface that returns combined results from The Met and the National Gallery.